 Abedi Pele and Andre, Jordan and Ibrahim Ayew

 Abedi Ayew earned the nickname Pele after the famous Brazilian striker, but such a generous comparison did not prove to be a poisoned chalice.
 The Ghanaian was one of the very first African players to make an impact on the European stage and enjoyed impressive spells with both Marseille and Lille, the former of which he won the Champions League with.
-Meanwhile, his three sons have had varying levels of success in their respective careers — Jordan currently turns out for Crystal Palace, while Andre had spells in England with West Ham and Swansea.
-The trio have all represented the Black Stars but none will surpass their father’s achievements, though Andre is the nation’s most capped player.
+Meanwhile, his three sons have had varying levels of success in their respective careers — Jordan currently turns out for Crystal Palace, while Andre had spells in England with West Ham and Swansea, and Ibrahim has spent his career around lower-level clubs.
+The trio have all represented the Black Stars but none will surpass their father’s achievements, though Andre is the nation’s most-capped player.

 Carlos “Red” and Alexis Mac Allister